unni-krishnan-95/copy/_posts/2016-09-16-m-trends-fireeye-report-overview.md

 <a href="/images/m1.png"><img src="/images/m1.png"></a>
 </p>

 Even though, the numbers still seem big, we can say that a 59 day improvement since 2014 is a good thing!
 With the increase of the cyber security sector, and security awareness, we are slowly getting to a point where breaches are becoming more and more detectable.
 Mandiant also reported that besides the 146 days it takes them to discover that a company has been compromised, it takes approximately 56 days for a company to internally discover a breach, and a shocking 320 days before a 3rd party notifies the company.
-It is also stated that over 53% of the breaches are reported though external entities, while 47% of the breaches are reported internally.
+It is also stated that over 53% of the breaches are reported by external entities, while 47% of the breaches are reported internally.

 With the increase of breaches, there was also an increase in the way attacks were carried out on companies.
 Ranging from a huge increase in "disruptive attacks", to exporting of PII, and the exploitation of network devices.
-These three categories of attacks contained the following threat vectors, followed by their subcategories:
+These three categories of attacks contained the following threat vectors:

 * Disruptive Attacks
   * Ransomware and Extortion